 Sci-fi films are notorious for getting the “science” bit wrong.
 But because they often draw on stories about technology, people, and what can go wrong when you mix them together, many of these movies provide a great entry in to technology ethics, and the social responsibility that comes with great technological power.

-This is the idea behind the book Films from the Future.
-Despite the title’s emphasis on movies, it’s an entertaining and informative exploration of what can go wrong with powerful emerging technologies, and how to steer things in the right direction.
+This is the idea behind the book Films from the Future, which tackles what can go wrong with powerful emerging technologies, and how to steer things in the right direction.

 Based on the book, here are twelve movies that are worth (re)watching if you want to get smart about technology ethics and responsible innovation, and be entertained along the way: